MichaelCurrin/coding-blog/_drafts/why.md

 ## Hashnode

 A short word on HashNode, a newcomer to the blogging space.

 * [hashnode.com](https://hashnode.com/)

 They give you the ability to write in their community and interact with other users, like on dev.to site.

 But the difference is:

 * You can put your own custom domain if you want.
 * You can sync all your content with GitHub, so you own all your content as code.
 This makes it easy to switch to another a platform later, like building your own markdown-based static site.
+* It lets you import content from another site like [dev.to](https://dev.to).

 I'm no so active on Hashnode, but anyway here is my profile:

 * [hashnode.com/@MichaelCurrin](https://hashnode.com/@MichaelCurrin)